-The Advent Calender and December 24th in Germany Posted by Constanze on Dec 21, 2014 in Culture, Food, History, Holidays, Language, Traditions
+The Advent Calender and December 24th in Germany Posted by Constanze on Dec 21, 2014 in Culture, Food, Holidays, Language, Traditions

 Only 4 more days ’til Christmas, so here’s another German Christmas post!
 Did you know that the Advent calendar chocolate you’re happily chomping away on is a German invention?
 Yes, along with the Weihnachtsbaum (Christmas tree), the Adventskalender is something else you can thank the Germans for.
 As the big day draws nearer, today I’d like to talk a bit about the Adventskalender, December 24th, and what happens in Germany over Christmas.